 • How can you use your experience to help the company navigate the market?

-• How can you do this in your own interest to maximize value and improve chances of a successful investment outcome?
+• How can you do this in your own interest to maximize value and improve the chances of a successful investment outcome?

 These seem like easy questions but there are tried and tested practices for how to do this.
 VC4A is working with leaders in the industry to provide you with the best tools and lessons learned available anywhere.
 Most importantly, we engage with experts from across the African startup industry to make the content and design of our programs contextually relevant.

-What makes Mentor Driven Capital unique?
+What makes Mentor-Driven Capital unique?

-What defines Mentor Driven Capital and the Business Angel?
+What defines Mentor-Driven Capital and the business angel?

 • Two individuals believe in the potential of an idea, share an enthusiasm and dedication for its potential, and are willing to put in the hard work needed to implement the idea successfully;

-• Where one individual is the entrepreneur responsible for building the business structure that will carry the idea, the Business Angel offers hard (money) and soft (time, expertise, and network) capital support;
+• Where one individual is the entrepreneur responsible for building the business structure that will carry the idea, the business angel offers hard (money) and soft (time, expertise, and network) capital support;

 • Investing hard capital (money) without offering the entrepreneur soft capital (time, expertise, and network) means the individual is an investor.
 Investing soft capital (time, expertise, and network) without investing hard capital (money) means the individual is a mentor.
-Mentor Driven Capital is the combination of both and is what defines the Business Angel.
+Mentor-Driven Capital is the combination of both and is what defines the business angel.